ElementsProject/lightning/doc/lightningd-config.5.md

 *--lightning-dir* or *--conf* options on the lightningd(8) command line.

 Configuration file options are processed first, then command line
-options: later options override earlier ones except *addr* options which accumulate.
+options: later options override earlier ones except *addr* options and *log-level* with subsystems, which accumulate.

 All these options are mirrored as commandline arguments to lightningd(8), so *--foo* becomes simply *foo* in the configuration